jstolarek/skye-dsh/doc/lineage.md

    `Q` would not type check.
 Or at least it would require some more type-level hackery to make this work.

-   So having `rowKey :: Q a -> Q Integer` is not very usefull if we need to work on `Exp`.
+   So having `rowKey :: Q a -> Q Integer` is not very useful if we need to work on `Exp`.
 Another attempt would be:

    ```haskell